jrpool/jsonresume-theme-a11y/README.md

 The property will be rendered as a set of one-row tables, as with “One-row tables”, but also with a heading if you included a `head` property and an oval border.

-#### Left-headed table (`tableLeftHeads`)
+#### Paragraph (`left`)
+The `data` value is an array of strings.

+The property will be rendered as a succession of paragraphs, left-justified, one per string.

+#### Portrait (`cornerPic`)

-The `data` value is an object with an optional `head` property (see above) and a `table` property.
-The `table` value is an array of objects.
-Each inner object has `label` and `data` properties.
-The `label` value is a string.
-The `data` value is an array of stringables.
+The `data` value is an object with 2 string properties: `src` and `alt`.
+The value of `src` is the URL of an image.
+The value of `alt` is a description of the image.

-The property will be rendered as a table whose leftmost column contains headings, right-justified and not bordered, with a heading if you included a `head` property.
+The property will be rendered as an image in the upper-right corner of the document, not displacing any other content.

 #### Top-headed table (`tableTopHead`)